-Even if we adopt new defined benefit and defined contribution plans, under the existing Korean severance plan, to the extent eligible employees are terminated, our Korean subsidiary would be required to make lump-sum severance payments on behalf of these eligible employees based on their length of service, seniority and rate of pay at the time of termination.
-Since our severance plan obligation is significant, in the event of a significant layoff or other reduction in our labor force in Korea, payments under the plan could have a material adverse effect on our liquidity, financial condition and cash flows.
+Our subsidiary in Korea maintains an unfunded severance plan, under which we have an accrued liability of \$143.1 million as of September 30, 2015.
+The plan covers certain employees that were employed prior to August 1, 2015.
+In the event of a significant layoff or other reduction in our labor force in Korea, our subsidiary in Korea would be required to make lump-sum severance payments under the plan, which could have a material adverse effect on our liquidity, financial condition and cash flows.
 See Note 15 to our Consolidated Financial Statements in Part I, Item 1 to this Quarterly Report on Form 10-Q.